irmen/Pyro4/docs/source/Tutorial.rst

 to be able to discover the name server.
 If nobody answers though, Pyro tries the configured default or custom location.
 If still nobody answers it prints a sad message and exits.
 However if it found the name server, it is then possible to talk to it and get the location of any other registered object.
 .
-This means that you won't have to hardcode any object locations in your code, and that the code is capable of dynamically discovering everything at runtime.
+This means that you won't have to hard code any object locations in your code, and that the code is capable of dynamically discovering everything at runtime.

 *But enough of that.* We need to start looking at how to actually write some code ourselves that uses Pyro!